proteomicsyates/ProteinClusterQuant/README.md

  - If you want to apply a proper statistical aggregation of ratios ([SanXot](https://www.ncbi.nlm.nih.gov/pubmed/24512137)).
  - Even having a non-quant experiment, if you have a lot of redundancy (peptides shared by lots of proteins).
  - If you are analyzing samples from multiple organisms, you can use PCQ to reduction redundancy and use the peptide alignment option to connect and compare ortholog proteins.
+ - You can now use PCQ to analyze quantitative data at site level, that is, PTM quantitative data or surface accesibility data.
+In this way, all the ratios assigned to a particular site in a protein will be collapsed and analyzed together.

 ## What does PCQ exactly do:
  - Can work with quant data (any, even isobaric isotopologues) or just spectral counts.